“How can an introductory 0% interest credit card offer help me get out of debt?”

 4. Pay down other types of loans

-Unknown to most cardholders, you can use 0% APR balance transfer offers in order to get ahead on larger loans like college student loans, car loans and even home equity lines of credit.
-The best time to use a 0% balance transfer for this purpose is when you are close to paying off a particular debt – if you know that you can completely erase the balance during the introductory period, otherwise you can face an extremely high APR at the end of the introductory period.
+Unknown to most cardholders, you can use 0% intro APR balance transfer offers in order to get ahead on larger loans like college student loans, car loans and even home equity lines of credit.
+The best time to use a 0% intro APR balance transfer for this purpose is when you are close to paying off a particular debt – if you know that you can completely erase the balance during the introductory period, otherwise you can face an extremely high APR at the end of the introductory period.

 5. Use an emergency fund

 Accidents and emergencies happen.
-When you’re facing substantial medical bills or car repairs, a 0% interest credit card offer can be life saver.
-Having a low interest credit card that is only used to finance unexpected expenses outside your day to day budget is a good way to be prepared for financial emergencies.
-Since you won’t be using it on a regular basis, you want to find a credit card with a high enough limit to cover the average sudden expenses (car problems, home repairs, airplane tickets, a hotel stay), but with a low enough interest rate so you can pay the card off quickly once life returns to normal.
+When you’re facing substantial medical bills or car repairs, an introductory 0% interest credit card offer can be life saver.
+Having a credit card that is only used to finance unexpected expenses outside your day to day budget is a good way to be prepared for financial emergencies.
+Since you won’t be using it on a regular basis, you want to find a credit card with a high enough limit to cover the average sudden expenses (car problems, home repairs, airplane tickets, a hotel stay), but with a low enough standard interest rate so you can pay the card off quickly once life returns to normal.

-When you’re comparing 0% APR credit card balance transfer offers, it’s important to look at the length of the introductory period and the ongoing APR just in case you won’t be able to pay off your transferred debt before the promotional rate expires.
+When you’re comparing 0% intro APR credit card balance transfer offers, it’s important to look at the length of the introductory period and the ongoing APR just in case you won’t be able to pay off your transferred debt before the promotional rate expires.
 Make sure you understand what the go-to annual percentage rate (APR) is as well as any other features like a rewards program.
 Also, make sure to take into account balance transfer fees, which can range from 2% to 5% of the transfer amount.
-By taking the time to research your options, you’ll find the 0% APR offer that’s right for you to get out of debt and one step closer to financial freedom.
+By taking the time to research your options, you’ll find the 0% intro APR offer that’s right for you to get out of debt and get one step closer to financial freedom.